dmeditor/doc/README.md

 # DM Editor documentation

-⚠️ this documentation is for 0.2.x
+⚠️ this documentation is in making, final version should be ready before November 2024

 ## Installation